 Next Steps

 Once your app is live, keep an eye on key metrics like inventory turnover and stockout rates to identify areas for improvement.
 You might also consider enhancing your app with advanced features like demand forecasting, ERP integrations for automated restocking, or tools for reducing waste.
-With 72% of users successfully launching their apps within three months using platforms like Adalo, you're set to roll out a powerful, scalable inventory management solution tailored to your business.
+With over 3 million apps created on the platform and AI Builder features coming in early 2026 that will enable prompt-based app creation and editing, you're set to roll out a powerful, scalable inventory management solution tailored to your business.

 Related Blog Posts